sachiniyer/mastodon-status/README.md

 ## Design

-Uses [megalodon-rs](https://docs.rs/megalodon/latest/megalodon/) and [aws lambda rust runtime](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main) to take results generated from a selenium script to post changes to  [@sachiniyerstatus@botsin.space](https://botsin.space/@sachiniyerstatus).
+Uses [megalodon-rs](https://docs.rs/megalodon/latest/megalodon/) and [aws lambda rust runtime](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main) to publish status to  [@sachiniyerstatus@botsin.space](https://botsin.space/@sachiniyerstatus).

 I use AWS infra because I don't want to be dependent on my cluster for this.
+However, I still use my [status api][https://status.sachiniyer.com] ([source](https;//github.com/sachiniyer/status)) to get status on all my services.
+If that goes down, I assume the whole cluster is down.

 ## Running